joostmeijles/xc9-k8s/scale/README.md

 As use-case we will use the Mercury Demo website.
-Mercury is a Sitecore Commerce accelerator (https://mercury-ecommerce.com/) and there is a Dockerized demonstration environment available (on request from https://github.com/avivasolutionsnl/mercury-demo).
+Mercury is a Sitecore Commerce accelerator (https://mercury-ecommerce.com/) and there is a Dockerized demonstration environment available on request from https://github.com/avivasolutionsnl/mercury-demo.
-Having a fully Dockerized webshop allows us to quickly get up and running in Kubernetes.
+Having a fully Dockerized Sitecore Commerce webshop allows us to quickly get up and running in Kubernetes.

 Start the Mercury demo in Kubernetes using:
 ```